POPULAR PLACES TO VISIT

 Walking distance from the city centre of Melbourne is the iconic suburb of Carlton.
-This historic area is one of the oldest parts of Melbourne.
-It dates from the beginning of the Victorian gold rush era in 1851 and is definitely one of my favourite parts of Melbourne.
-There is so much to love here for locals like myself, as well as tourists.
-So I’m recommending 4 really cool sites for you to see in Carlton that are very popular.
+This historic area is one of the oldest parts of the city, dating from the beginning of the Victorian gold rush era in 1851.
+It is definitely one of my favourite parts of Melbourne, as there is so much to love here for locals like myself, as well as tourists.
+I recommend visiting 4 really cool sites in Carlton that are very popular.

 1. Melbourne Museum

 The first site is this fabulous modern, architecturally designed museum, located near the central business district.
 Built in 1998, this is a perfect start to any site-seeing itinerary in Melbourne.
 Here you can learn all about Australian and Aboriginal culture, and history of the city.